eremidio/NUMBER-THEORY-ALGORITHMS/README.md

 http://www-personal.umich.edu/~msgsss/factor/qs_rep.pdf
 http://kmgnfs.cti.gr/kmGNFS/Home.html

+FOR SOME LARGE INTEGERS OF SPECIAL FORM, THE SO-CALLED AURIFEUILLAN (ALGEBRAIC) FACTORIZATION USING CYCLOTMIC POLINOMIALS IS USEFUL IN COMPUTING PRIME AND NON-PRIME FACTORS, THE WIKIPEDIA LINK (https://en.wikipedia.org/wiki/Aurifeuillean_factorization) CONTAINS SOME USEFUL REFERENCES FOR THE SUBJECT.

 FOR THE REASON OF COMPLEXITY WE HAVEN'T IMPLEMENTED YET THE ECPP (ELLIPTIC CURVE) PRIMALITY TEST AND THE APR-CL PRIMALITY TEST (WHICH USE ARITHMETIC ON CYCLOTOMIC FIELDS).
 THEY ARE THE MOST EFFICIENT PRIMALITY TESTS IN USE AVAILABLE TODAY (THEY HAVE BETTER RUNTIME THAN THE AKS TEST).
 GOOD IMPLEMENTATIONS ARE AVAILABLE ONLINE.
 SEE FOR INSTANCE: https://github.com/wacchoz/APR_CL/blob/master/APR_CL.py AND  https://github.com/onechip/ecpp